imayank45/Complete-Machine-Learning-Pipeline/README.md

 2. Add params setup
 3. Do "dvc repro" again to test pipeline along with params
 4. Now do git add, commit and push files to the repository

+## Experiments with DVC
+1. pip install dvclive
+2. Add dvclive code block(mentioned below)
+3. Do "dvc exp run", it will create a new dvc.yaml (if not exists) and dvc live directory (each run will be considered as a experiment by DVC).
+4. Do "dvc exp show" on terminal to see the experiment or use extension on VS Code (install dvc extension).
+5. Do "dvc exp remove {exp-name}" to remove exp (optional) and "dvc exp apply {exp-name}" to reproduce the previous experiment.
+6. Change params, re-run code (produce new experiments)
+7. Now do git add, commit and push files to the repository

+dvclive code block:
+1> import dvclive and yaml:
+from dvclive import Live
+import yaml
+2> Add the load_params function and initiate "params" var in main 3> Add below code block to main: with Live(save_dvc_exp=True) as live:
+    live.log_metric('accuracy', accuracy_score(y_test, y_test))
+    live.log_metric('precision', precision_score(y_test, y_test))
+    live.log_metric('recall', recall_score(y_test, y_test))

+    live.log_params(params)